-According to the UN Intergovernmental Panel on Climate Change (IPCC), the physical risks of climate change are varied and widespread.
+According to the UN Intergovernmental Panel on Climate Change (IPCC AR5), the physical risks of climate change are varied and widespread.
 As disclosed on page 20 of the Company's 2020 Annual Report on Form 10-K, the Company's operations are subject to disruption from natural or human causes beyond its control, including physical risks from hurricanes, severe storms, floods, heat waves, other forms of severe weather, wildfires, ambient temperature increases, and sea level rise.

-We have in place practices to manage risks to our operations associated with the impacts of ambient conditions and extreme weather events.
-These long-standing practices are currently applied to address possible effects of climate change and to maintain the ongoing resilience of our infrastructure.
+We have in place practices to manage risks to our operations associated with the impacts of ambient conditions and extreme weather events, regardless of any connection to anthropogenic climate change.
+These long-standing practices are currently applied to also address possible effects of climate change and to maintain the ongoing resilience of our infrastructure.
 For example, Chevron's Metocean Design and Operating Conditions Standard provides guidance for the physical parameters to be used in the design, construction, and operation of offshore and coastal facilities, including those on land that may be threatened by coastal inundation due to storm surges.
-In addition, our Climate Adaptation Risk Assessment procedure is designed to identify and address potential physical impacts of climate change to capital projects, facilities, and operations under our control (see page 36).
+The 2021 review of our corporate environmental process incorporated the potential physical risks to Chevron facilities and operations that may be associated with future climate changes via the Climate Assess procedure, giving it parity with other environmental risk.
+The procedure is captured within the corporate OEMS, as part of Environmental Risk Assessment and Management, and identifies and addresses the potential physical impacts of climate change to capital projects, facilities, and operations under our control (see page 37).